jaegertracing/helm-charts/README.md

 This functionality is in beta and is subject to change.
 The code is provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

-# 🛑 If you are looking for Helm Chart for Jaeger-v2
+# ℹ️ Jaeger Helm Chart v2 is now the default on `main`

-it is located in the [v2 branch](https://github.com/jaegertracing/helm-charts/blob/v2/charts/jaeger/README-v2.md).
+Looking for the legacy (v1) chart documentation?
+It has been preserved on the [`v1` branch](https://github.com/jaegertracing/helm-charts/tree/v1).
+All new development targets v2.

 ## Usage